Did you know the reason you experience spasticity after TBI has nothing to do with your muscles?

 Treating Severe Spasticity After TBI

-This is where the passive stretching exercises and Botox treatments covered above come in to play.
+That’s where the passive stretching exercises and Botox treatments covered above come in.

 Even though they are only temporary solutions, they are very effective at loosening up muscles, and can relax them enough to allow you to exercise.